Image Slider

 A lotus biscoff cheesecake at a cafe.

-Johann is a cheesecake staple in Tokyo, having been around since 1978 and using the same recipe with natural ingredients since it opened.
-The menu is simple, but elegant, with natural and mellow flavors alongside blueberry and a sour soft flavor using sour cream.
+Johann is a long-standing cheesecake purveyor in Tokyo, having been around since 1978 and using the same recipe with natural ingredients since it first opened.
+The menu is simple yet elegant, offering flavors called “natural” and “mellow”, alongside blueberry and a gently tangy option made with sour cream.

-The slices are small enough to taste and compare multiple flavors easily.
-No matter what you pick, the rich cheese flavor and satisfying crust shine through.
-While the shop is takeout only, it’s right next to the Meguro River, allowing for a scenic spot to enjoy your cheesecake.
+The slices are small enough to sample and compare multiple flavors without overdoing it.
+No matter which one you choose, the rich cheese flavor and satisfying crust stand out.
+While the shop is takeout only, it’s located right next to the Meguro River, making it an ideal spot to enjoy your cheesecake in a scenic setting.

 Looking for sweets in Meguro?
 Make traditional Japanese sweets in this wagashi-making class!